Unicameral bone cyst

 occurrence elsewhere is relatively uncommon, and usually occurs in adults

 Unicameral bone cysts are well defined geographic lucent lesions with a narrow zone of transition, mostly seen in skeletally immature patients, which are centrally located and show a thin sclerotic margin in the majority of cases with no periosteal reaction or soft tissue component.
 They sometimes expand the bone with thinning of the endosteum without any breach of the cortex unless there is a pathologic fracture.
 Prominent ridges of bone can appear as pseudotrabeculation on x-ray but in fact, UBC is usually unilocular.
 Rarely, they are truly multiloculated, which can occur after repeated fractures 3,10.

-MR signal characteristics for an uncomplicated lesion include:
+MR signal characteristics for an uncomplicated lesion include 8,10:

 T1: low signal